-Each project team consists of 4 team members: Project Manager (PM), Marketing Specialist, Industrial Designer (TBA), Design Engineer, and Manufacturing Engineer.
+Each project team consists of 5 team members: Project Manager (PM), Marketing Specialist, Industrial Designer (from NTUST industrial design department), Design Engineer, and Manufacturing Engineer.
 Note that the boundary and tasks of each role is not well-defined (this is the nature in real industry).
 Many activities must be conducted by team, not individually.
 Each group needs to conceive a product concept, generate two sketches, and realize one design during the course of the project subject to functional, schedule, and budgetary constraints.
-In other words, students need to manage the project by controlling quality, time, scheduling, and cost.
+In other words, students need to manage the project by properly controlling quality, time, scheduling, and cost.